LLNL/RAJAPerf/docs/sphinx/dev_guide/structure.rst

     // Stream kernels...
     //
     std::string("Stream_ADD"),
     ...

   };

-Again, several conventions are important to note because following them will ensure that the kernel works properly within the RAJA Performance Suite machinery.
+Several conventions are important to note for a kernel ID and name.
+Following them will ensure that the kernel integrates properly into the RAJA Performance Suite machinery.

+.. note:: * The enumeration value label for a kernel is the **group name followed by the kernel name separated by an underscore**.
+          * Kernel ID enumeration values for kernels in the same group must appear consecutively in the enumeration.
+          * Kernel ID enumeration labels must in alphabetical order, with respect to the base kernel name in each group.
-.. note:: * The kernel string name is just a string version of the kernel ID.
+          * The kernel string name is just a string version of the kernel ID.
           * The values in the ``KernelID`` enum must match the strings in the ``KernelNames`` array one-to-one and in the same order.

-Typically, adding a new Group or Feature when adding a Kernel is not required.
+Typically, adding a new Group or Feature is not needed when adding a Kernel.
-One or both of these needs to be added only if the Kernel is not part of an existing Suite Group, or exercises a RAJA Feature that is not used in an existing Kernel.
+One or both of these needs to be added only if the Kernel is not part of an existing Group of kernels, or exercises a RAJA Feature that is not used in an existing Kernel.
+For completeness, we describe the addition of a new group and feature in case either is needed.

-.._structure_addkernel_group-label:
+.. _structure_addkernel_group-label:

-Add a new group
+Adding a group
 ----------------------------

 If a kernel is added as part of a new group of kernels in the Suite, a new